 “I want to volunteer to be part of more programs with a purpose, programs that are able to help others, whether that’s people or animals.”

-Kaitlyn’s trip was made possible by one of two CSU Foundation scholarships honouring the memory of Alexandra Catherine Henderson, a CSU equine science student who died in a farm accident in Western Australia in 2017.
+Kaitlyn’s trip was made possible by one of two Charles Sturt Foundation scholarships honouring the memory of Alexandra Catherine Henderson, an equine science student who died in a farm accident in Western Australia in 2017.

-Alexandra’s family established the annual scholarship fund to give CSU students who are passionate about animals the opportunity to undertake international work placements.
+Alexandra’s family established the annual scholarship fund to give Charles Sturt University students who are passionate about animals the opportunity to undertake international work placements.

 “The scholarship has allowed us to provide Ally with a meaningful legacy benefiting students and doing the work that she had planned to do, inspired by her own experience in Zimbabwe with wildlife and children,” said her mother Ms Dorothy Henderson.